6 manufacturing trends and predictions for 2023 [Infographic]

 3. Green and sustainable

 Research says yes — as customers have increasingly more options to choose from, they pay much more attention to things other than price and product quality.
 A survey by Salesforce found that 66% of customers have stopped buying from companies whose values didn’t align with theirs, an increase of 4% from 2020.
-And 78% of customers said that companies’ environmental practices influenced their purchase decisions.
+And 78% of customers said companies’ environmental practices influenced their purchase decisions.

 Sustainability becomes even more important with a younger customer base.